-Visitors must sign in at our office.
-Any visits should be pre-approved by the classroom teacher and administration.
-We have a sign-in sheet and we ask that you enter the time you arrive and the time you to leave as well as the reason or person you are here for.
+You are welcome to visit our school!
+Please make arrangements with the teacher if you plan to visit a classroom.
+Because our school is so big and keeping track of students is a priority, we ask that you check into the office when you come into the building.
+We have a sign-in sheet and we ask that you enter the time you arrive and time you leave as well as the reason or person you are here for.
 At the time you sign in, you will receive a visitor's badge to wear during your time in the building.
-If you plan to be here for lunch we must know by 8:30 a.m. when we call in our lunch count for the day.
+If you plan to be here for lunch we must know by 9:00 a.m. when we call in our lunch count for the day.
 Your children love to have you visit even for a few minutes.